jaorr95/python-session-redis/README.md

 # python-session-redis

-This api was developed with python 3.5, using flask microframework and redis as database to store sessions.
+This api was developed with python 3.5, using flask microframework and redis as database to store sessions and using JWT to manage sessions.
-This use JWT to manage session.

 # Funcionalities
  * Register user